NREL/BuildingsBench/docs/running.md

 #### Training and evaluation with weather data

-To train or evaluate a model that uses weather inputs, all you have to do is modify the model's .toml configuration file to include the `weather_inputs` key:
+To train or evaluate a model that uses weather inputs, create a new model configuration TOML file in the `buildings_bench/configs` folder to include the `weather_inputs` key:

 ```toml
 [model]